 Sorting cards is a popular pastime.
 As far as I am concerened, re-programming it for the web is just the same.
 But finding a solution with good performance prooved to be more difficult than it first seemed.

 I had designed the card faces as SVG .
 Thus using the vector grafics format also for displaying the game seemed like a evident solution.
-Only the cards need to be moved by drag & drop – and that is where all the browsers still fail to render a fluent movement.
+But the cards need to be moved by drag & drop – and that is where all the browsers for so many years failed to render a fluent movement.
 Neither Chrome, nor Internet Explorer, and certainly not Firefox.
-So in the end it had to be PNG dot grafics, pre-loaded to the browser offline cache for optimal loading performance.
+So in the end it had to be PNG dot grafics.
+Only in 2020, seven years after initial publication, am I able to use the vector grafics.
+For optimal loading performance they are pre-loaded to the local Web Storage .

 The rules of the individual games are loaded asynchronously as JSON files.
 For their validation I have developed a JSON-Schema .

 All sources are published at Github and can be downloaded and reused under the terms of a copyleft licence.